qslin/MiMut/README.md

 mutant_snps/ROI2/snp3.vcf
 mutant_snps/Wastonia/snp3.vcf
 ```
-We need to remove bagua on the third line and create a new library: `grep -V 'bagua' MiMut/LF10_lib.txt > MiMut/LF10_lib_no_bagua.txt` Then use the new library `MiMut/LF10_lib_no_bagua.txt` for running MiMut.
+We need to remove *bagua* on the third line and create a new library: `grep -V 'bagua' MiMut/LF10_lib.txt > MiMut/LF10_lib_no_bagua.txt` Then use the new library `MiMut/LF10_lib_no_bagua.txt` for running MiMut.

-6. Create a folder for your project:
+7. Create a folder for your project:
 `mkdir project_name`
-7. Enter the folder:
+8. Enter the folder:
 `cd project_name`
-8. Create a file (e.g. reads.txt) to store the absolute paths of raw reads.
+9. Create a file (e.g. reads.txt) to store the absolute paths of raw reads.
 One pair per line.
 Forward and reverse seperated by a space.
 For example:
 ```
 /home/CAM/user/rawdata/Example_H2N3KDMXX_L1_1.clean.fq.gz /home/CAM/user/rawdata/Example_H2N3KDMXX_L1_2.clean.fq.gz
 ```
-9. Execute MiMut (please replace the paths to where your files were stored):
+10. Execute MiMut (please replace the paths to where your files were stored):
 `sh path/to/MiMut/MiMut.sh -r path/to/reference/genome -g path/to/reference/annotation -c path/to/reference/cds -p path/to/reference/proteins -l path/to/mutant/library -f file/of/raw/read/paths`
 > For example, you have cloned `MiMut` to your home directory `~` and also created `MvBL` folder in home directory.
 The command would be:
 > `sh ~/MiMut/MiMut.sh -r ~/MvBL/MvBLg_v2.0.fa -g ~/MvBL/MvBLg_v2.0.gtf -c ~/MvBL/MvBLg_v2.0.coding.fa -p ~/MvBL/MvBLg_v2.0.protein.fa -l ~/MiMut/MvBL_lib.txt -f reads.txt`
-10. For more options, execute the command below and read the manual:
+11. For more options, execute the command below and read the manual:
 `sh ~/MiMut/MiMut.sh`

 ### For the secondary workflow

-Step 1-8 are the same as the primary workflow.
+Step 1-9 are the same as the primary workflow.

 > Note: the SL9 genome is available in MiMut package.
 Make sure to decompress it before using MiMut: `gzip -d ../MiMut/genomes/SL9g_v2.0.fa.gz`

-9. Execute MiMut (please replace the paths to where your files were stored):
+Execute MiMut (please replace the paths to where your files were stored):
 `sh path/to/MiMut/MiMut.sh -r path/to/reference/genome -g path/to/reference/annotation -c path/to/reference/cds -p path/to/reference/proteins -l path/to/mutant/library -f file/of/raw/read/paths -b path/to/the/second/genome`
 > Here we use LF10 and SL9 as examples.
 Supposing you have cloned `MiMut` to your home directory `~` and also created `LF10` folder in home directory, The command will be:
 > `sh ~/MiMut/MiMut.sh -r ~/LF10/LF10g_v2.0.fa -g ~/LF10/LF10g_v2.0.gtf -c ~/LF10/LF10g_v2.0.coding.fa -p ~/LF10/LF10g_v2.0.protein.fa -l ~/MiMut/LF10_lib.txt -f reads.txt -b ~/MiMut/genomes/SL9g_v2.0.fa`
 > In this workflow, reads will be mapped to both LF10 and SL9 genomes, which doubles the time of running programs.
 So increasing threads is recommended when possible.
 By default, MiMut requires 8 threads.
 Change the number of threads using `-t`.
 For example:
 > `sh ~/MiMut/MiMut.sh -r ~/LF10/LF10g_v2.0.fa -g ~/LF10/LF10g_v2.0.gtf -c ~/LF10/LF10g_v2.0.coding.fa -p ~/LF10/LF10g_v2.0.protein.fa -l ~/MiMut/LF10_lib.txt -f reads.txt -b ~/MiMut/genomes/SL9g_v2.0.fa -t 16`

+For more options, execute `sh ~/MiMut/MiMut.sh` to read the manual:

 ### The mutant library setup